electerious/ackee-tracker/README.md

 Returns:

-- `{Function}()` Call the returned function to stop updating the visit duration of the created record.
+- `{Object}` Object with a `stop` function.
+Call the returned function to stop updating the visit duration of the created record.

 ## Options